 A smart imaging platform for automated high resolution imaging of zebrafish tissues and organs

-Supervisor: Dr. J. Gehrig, co-supervisors: local: Prof. Franz Schäfer, external: Prof. Annemarie Meijer (P2)
+Supervisor: Dr. Jochen Gehrig, co-supervisors: local: Prof. Franz Schäfer, external: Prof. Annemarie Meijer (P2)

 Objectives: Design, implementation and testing of new protocols and assays for automated multidimensional high resolution screening of zebrafish tissues and organs (mounting, imaging protocols & software).
 Integration into the robotic screening and data handling platform developed by Acquifer for detection of regions of interest or rare events and automated decision making and feedback to microscope (‘smart imaging’).
 Collaborative study of kidney disease models.